bespokewd1/BespokeAgency/src/content/blog/unlock-trade-business-potential.md

 <ul>
 <li>Choose a domain name: Use your business name or a relevant keyword for SEO.</li>
 <li>Create a user-friendly design: Ensure your website is easy to navigate and mobile-friendly.</li>
-<li>AddInclude essential pages: Home, About, Services, Testimonials, Blog, Contact.</li>
+<li>Include essential pages: Home, About, Services, Testimonials, Blog, Contact.</li>
 <li>Optimize for SEO: Use relevant keywords, meta descriptions, and alt tags for images.</li>
 </ul>